- Focus and scope

 - Having at least one paper published in the last three years.

 The possible evaluators may belong to a university or industry, public or private; of these, you must provide the full name, your highest academic background, your institutional affiliation, and your email.
-The Editorial Committee will analyze these four potential evaluators in order to expand the database of the Ecuadorian Journal of Science, Research and Innovation arbitrators.
+The Editorial Committee will analyze these four potential evaluators in order to expand the database of the Ecuadorian Science Journal arbitrators.

-The Editorial Committee of Ecuadorian Journal of Science, Research and Innovation reserves the rights to print, reproduce all or part of the article, as well as to accept or reject it.
+The Editorial Committee of Ecuadorian Science Journal reserves the rights to print, reproduce all or part of the article, as well as to accept or reject it.
 Likewise, it reserves the right to make any editorial modification it deems appropriate; In this case, the author will receive written recommendations from the evaluators.
 If you accept them, you must submit the article with the suggested adjustments within the dates set by the magazine to guarantee its publication within the programmed issue.

 The act of copying other people's works without giving the corresponding credits is unacceptable behavior and cause for rejection for any manuscript submitted for publication.
-Ecuadorian Journal of Science, Research and Innovation include in the editorial process the review using software that measures the degree of similarity compared to documents published and indexed in electronic databases and any internet resource.
+Ecuadorian Science Journal includes in the editorial process the review using software that measures the degree of similarity compared to documents published and indexed in electronic databases and any internet resource.
 The authors to whom this action is detected regularly will be studied by the editorial committee with the possibility of being vetoed in the journal.

 It is an electronic publication biannual; which is published in March, and September.